carpentries/instructor-training/_extras/training_calendar.md

 **During the COVID-19 global pandemic, our Instructor Training offerings may be limited.
 We will add more events to this calendar as they are scheduled.
 Please contact team@carpentries.org if you have questions.
 Thank you.**

 ## New!
 Events over multiple days
 To offer more flexible options for our community, we are piloting events that run over mutliple days, with a set number of hours each day.

-* [August 31 - September 22, 2020](https://www.eventbrite.com/e/online-instructor-training-aug-31-sep-22-2020-australia-east-std-time-tickets-112144314664) This event will run for 1.5 hours a day, Monday and Tuesday, for four weeks.
+* August 31 - September 22, 2020 This event will run for 1.5 hours a day, Monday and Tuesday, for four weeks. *Registration closed*
     - 12:30 pm to 2:00 pm Australia Eastern Standard Time
     - 2:30 pm to 4 pm New Zealand Standard Time
     - 8:00 am to 9:30 am India Standard Time